multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 }
 ```

 And you're done for this step.
-You successfuly tested your contract's init function, and generated a mandos scenario for it.
+You successfuly tested your contract's init function, and generated a Mandos scenario for it.

 ## Testing transactions